alexaka1/serilog-extensions/README.md

 # Why?

-First of all, it was a fun mental exercise to discover how `Utf8JsonWriter` works.

-Secondly I had a suspicion that the recommended `ExpressionTemplate` is not as performant as a `Utf8JsonWriter`.
+The recommended `ExpressionTemplate` is not as performant as a `Utf8JsonWriter`.
 `Serilog.Extensions.Formatting.Benchmark.JsonFormatterEnrichBenchmark`

 | Method                | Categories            | Formatter      |          Mean |         Error |        StdDev |       Gen0 |    Allocated |